 In the past, consumer-oriented companies may have had a singular mission to learn more about consumers.

 RFID-enabled commerce will oblige them to choose carefully what information matters and what does not.

-Corporations will discard lots of useless consumer data-and they will do so because of "greed."
+Corporations will discard lots of useless consumer data - and they will do so because of "greed."

-Jealousy is another corporate trait that prevents-rather than exacerbating-potential privacy problems.
+Jealousy is another corporate trait that prevents - rather than exacerbating - potential privacy problems.
 A corporation that collects consumer data through RFID will tend to guard such information jealously.
 The value of data is lost if corporations share it wantonly or if they abandon it to security breaches.

 Likewise, for most companies, the design of RFID systems and the data in them will likely be jealously guarded secrets.
 If correlations between serial numbers and products are openly available, for example, competitors will gain useful intelligence by observing which of their competitors' products their customers buy.
-A seller of jeans, for example, could recognize the RFID tags from competitors' leather jackets entering its stores and begin selling leather jackets to co-opt the competition.
+A seller of jeans, for example, could recognise the RFID tags from competitors' leather jackets entering its stores and begin selling leather jackets to co-opt the competition.

 The serial numbers on RFID tags may be assigned in blocs, as Internet Protocol numbers are today, but companies will be foolish if they assign numbers to their products in blocs.
+By randomising tag numbers, they will frustrate competitors.
+They will also frustrate the theorised burglar who allegedly would scan houses with an RFID reader to determine what products are inside.